Many of us spend our days navigating a million micro-stresses, from family demands and work deadlines to the bleep, bleep of breaking news.

 This mindset is also linked to an open-minded curiosity about people and the world at large.
 Edgar says, “I did a road trip across the States with friends a few weeks ago.
 I was amazed that no Airbnb hosts ever came out to say hello to us – everything was done by key locks.”

 “Costa Rica is a small nation with a population of five million and, especially in the rural regions, you’ll always find people outdoors, talking, getting to know each other.
-Everyone knows their neighbours and extended families tend to always live close to each other,” he says.
+Everyone knows their neighbors and extended families tend to always live close to each other,” he says.

 “I find people here are very respectful of different religions and sexualities, too.
 For instance, the main religion in Costa Rica is Catholicism but our communities are never critical of other religions.
 And, in a similar vein, we’re considerate about issues such as transgender rights.”

-Everyone knows their neighbours
+Everyone knows their neighbors

 This communal, inclusive approach is also something Kjeld, a former corporate high flyer, looks to build into the culture of his surf retreat.
 “Pura vida has a deeper meaning of joy and connection, which we aim to capture via activities like shared group meals and the ritual of coffee-making.
 Often, in our reviews, guests have remarked how happy everyone seemed and how our staff appear to genuinely enjoy what they do.”